syaffers/t-rex-runner-ai/README.md

 interfaces:

 - `numpy >= 1.12`: matrix handling
+- `keras == 2.1.6`: deep learning library.
+*Important: the models can only be loaded on this version of Keras.*
 - `opencv >= 3.1.0`: fast image processing
 - PyUserInput `== 0.1.11`: automating user input to global windows
 - `pyxhook` for Python 3: global user inputs capturing for X11 environment